WJFN (AM)

-WJFN (820 kHz) is a conservative talk radio formatted radio station licensed to Chester, Virginia, serving the Richmond/Petersburg area.
-WJFN is owned by John Fredericks and operated by MAGA Radio Network.
-WJFN also transmits on FM translator station W224EB on 92.7 MHz, based in Chester, Virginia.
+WJFN (820 AM) is a radio station licensed to Chester, Virginia, United States, serving the Richmond/Petersburg area.
+Owned by John Fredericks and operated by MAGA Radio Network, it carries a conservative talk radio format as a simulcast of WJFN-FM (100.5).
+WJFN also transmits on FM translator W224EB (92.7 FM), based in Chester, Virginia.

-WJFN is a simulcast of WJFN-FM 100.5 and mostly carries nationally syndicated talk shows, including Steve Bannon, Mark Levin, and Red Eye Radio.

 History

+The station officially signed on the air in 1964 with the call letters WIKI.
+Licensed to Chester, Virginia, it was owned by WIKI Radio, Inc. and operated as a daytime-only station on 1410 kHz with a power of 1,000 watts.
+By the mid-1960s, the station increased its daytime power to 5,000 watts, broadcasting from a transmitter and studio site located on Jefferson Davis Highway.

+In 1978, the station was sold to Hoffman Communications, which changed the call sign to WGGM.
+Under the WGGM identity, the station adopted a contemporary Christian and gospel music format.
+Throughout the early and mid-1980s, the station remained a "daytimer," meaning it was required to sign off the air at sunset to protect other stations on the 1410 frequency.

 In June 1988, WGGM, formerly a daytimer at AM 1410 on the dial, moved to the 820 frequency, allowing 24-hour broadcasting.
 Tracy Lynn, longtime local television traffic reporter at WWBT, was the first nighttime DJ on WGGM.

 In May 2014, VARTV reported the station's plans to change call letters to WNTW and switch to syndicated conservative talk as "The Answer" at 8 a.m. on Monday, June 2.
 The call sign was officially changed to WNTW on June 1.

 Effective June 16, 2020, John Fredericks' Disruptor Radio acquired WNTW and W224EB for $240,000.
 The call letters were changed to WJFN on June 17, 2020, matching WJFN-FM 100.5, which this station began to simulcast.

 Translator

-In addition to the main station, WJFN is relayed by an FM translator.
+In addition to the main station, WJFN is relayed by two FM translators: